Bernard-A/IoTRoam-Tutorial/DNS-Setup.md

  * In any case, If you want to go back to the [Architecture page]
  * In any case, If you want to go back to the [Setting up the End-Device]
  * In any case, If you want to go back to the [Setting up the GW]
+ * In any case, If you want to go back to the [NS Setup]
+ * In any case, If you want to go back to the [AS Setup]

 [Why do we need the DNS Infrastructure?]: #why-the-dns-infrastructure-is-required-in-the-lorawan-set-up
 [How to Provision NetIDs and JoinEUIs in the DNS for OTAA and Roaming?]: #how-to-provision-netids-and-joineuis-in-the-dns-for-otaa-and-roaming